Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ### Validate HTTP Status

-Confirm the HTTP Status Code returned falls within the range of acceptable codes.
+Confirm that the HTTP Status Code returned falls within the range of acceptable codes.
 If not, we want to properly respond to the error condition:

 ``` Swift
       // Confirm the HTTP Status Code is within the range of acceptable ones